 \subsection{Predicting Which Interactions to Implement}

-\paragraph{Modeling Interaction States.} To make recommendations, we first need an understanding of where the user is in her implementation process, and what her possible next steps may be in terms of selecting interactions to implement.
-We model the interaction selection process as a Markov decision process (MDP)~\cite{bel1957markov}.
-The MDP predicts what interactions to recommend to the user based on the current state of the user's visualization code.
-We define the MDP for the Minerva recommendation engine as a set of \textit{states S}, where each state \(s \in S\) is a set of the interactions that have already been implemented in the user's code \(\{i_1,i_2...i_n\}\).
+\textbf{Modeling Interaction States.} To make recommendations, we first need an understanding of the current state of a user's visualization code and use that information to predict what interactions to recommend to the user.
+We define the MDP for our recommendation engine as a set of \textit{states S}, where each state \(s \in S\) is a set of the interactions that have already been implemented in the user's code \(\{i_1,i_2...i_n\}\).
 Given that the user could pick any number of interactions to implement, we create a separate state for every possible combination of interactions that we observed from Bl.ocks.org.
-Furthermore, this interaction set often starts out empty as we assume visualizations are initially static.
-For this reason, the empty state is always the initial state for our MDP model.
+Furthermore, this interaction set often starts out empty as D3 users seem to implement functional visualizations before incorporating interactions.
+For this reason, we make the empty state the initial state for our model.

-For any given state $s \in S$, our MDP model produces a ranked list of valid interaction recommendations, ordered by how likely they are to be implemented based on our Bl.ocks.org analysis in \autoref{sec:data-analysis}.
+For any given state $s \in S$, our MDP model produces a ranked list of valid interaction recommendations, ordered by how likely they are to be implemented based on observed frequencies of interaction types among our D3 examples (see \autoref{sec:prelim}).

-\paragraph{Adjusting the Model Based on User Feedback.} Given our interaction states, we model potential interaction implementation steps through a set of \textit{actions A}, where each action $a \in A$ maps to a users reaction when an interaction $i_r$ is recommended.
-The user can react to Minerva's recommendation \(i_{r}\) in one of four ways, given the user's current state $s$, and the corresponding future state $s'$:
+\textbf{Adjusting the Model Based on User Feedback.} Given our interaction states, we model potential interaction implementation steps through a set of \textit{user actions A}, where each action $a \in A$ represents a user's reaction to a recommended interaction $i_r$.
+The user can react in one of four ways, given the user's current state $s$, and the corresponding future state $s'$: